davideastmond/newsaggregator/readme.md

   - password hashing and validation have been implemented.
     #### User Profile
     - Users can change their password
+    - Users can recover a lost password using a security code delivered to their e-mail (using Mailgun)
 - #### User custom news feed:
   - logged-in users can add/remove news topic subscriptions.
   - logged-in users can view their custom news feed based on their chosen topics.